envicutor/documentation/implementation_and_testing.rst

 Introduction
 ***************

 This section outlines the testing methodologies and implementation strategies employed to ensure the robustness and reliability of Envicutor.
-To validate its effectiveness, a web application simulating a coding contest environment was developed, allowing real-world testing under various conditions including concurrent submissions and handling of malicious inputs.

 Testing Methodologies
 *********************